integreat-io/map-transform/README.md

 accepting an object with operands / arguments, that returns the actual function used in the transform.
 Any properties given on the operation object, apart from `$transform`, will be passed in the `operands` object.

+When you define the `transform` operation as an object, you may specify `$iterate: true` on the object to apply the transform to every item on an array, if an array is encountered.

 #### `filter(fn)` operation